One-Nexus/Synergy/README.md

 <div class="header_wrapper">...</div>
 ```

-Sub-Components work like regular components, in the sense that you can add modifiers:
+Components work like regular modules, in the sense that you can add modifiers:

 ```scss
 @include module('header') {